THE COMPLETE GUIDE

 The student loan

 The 'student loan' and 'tuition fee loan'.
 If you pay the statutory fee (Dutch and EU students), the maximum loan is €167.17 per month.
 If you meet the conditions but happen to pay the institutional fee, the loan is a maximum of €867.68 per month.
 To be able to apply for the tuition fee loan, you must be an EU/EEA or Swiss national.
-For the student loan, you must be a resident of the EU/EEA or Switzerland and have lived in the Netherlands for at least the last 5 years.
+For the student loan, you must be a resident of the EU/EEA or Switzerland and have lived in the Netherlands for at least the last 5 years or be working for at least 56 hours per month.
 You must pay back your loan(s) after you graduate.

 The supplementary grant is an additional grant that you do not have to pay back after you graduate.
 You are eligible for this grant if you meet the requirements for the student loan and your parent's combined income is lower than the threshold fixed by DUO.
 DUO has a calculator that you can use to see if you fall within the range of the supplementary grant.